Gwindow/WhatAPI/Twinklebear Work Notes.md

 in forum.thread.Poll what are maxVotes and featured?

+in inbox.inbox.Message, what are the fields forwardedId and forwardedName for?
+Can you forward messages on what?
+If so, is that the user information about the person who forwarded the message?

 There seem to be multiple definitions of download file/download torrent found throughout the API.
 Can we not consolidate these?
 They seem rather generic, taking only a url and a file path.